-Pin Functions Pin No. Symbol Equivalent Circuit Description 127 CalDly / SCS V A 50k GND Calibration Delay / Serial Interface Chip Select (Input):LVCMOS With a logic high or low on pin 14, this pin functions as Calibration Delay and sets the number of input clock cycles after power up before calibration begins (See Section 1.1.1).
+Pin Function 1 Equivalent Circuit Description Pin No. Symbol Equivalent Circuit Description 127 CalDly / SCS V A 50k GND Calibration Delay / Serial Interface Chip Select (Input):LVCMOS With a logic high or low on pin 14, this pin functions as Calibration Delay and sets the number of input clock cycles after power up before calibration begins (See Section 1.1.1).
 With pin 14 floating, this pin acts as the enable pin for the serial interface input and the CalDly value becomes "0" (short delay with no provision for a long power-up calibration delay).
 10 11 CLK+ CLK- AGND 50k VBIAS Sampling Clock Input (Input):LVDS The differential clock signal must be a.c. coupled to these pins.
-The input signal is sampled on the rising and falling edge of CLK.
+The input signal is sampled on both the rising and falling edge of CLK.
 See Section 1.1.2 for a description of acquiring the input and Section 2.3 for an overview of the clock inputs.
-18 19 V {IN} + V {IN} - AGND VOMO Control from Vomo AGND AGND Signal Input (Input):Analog The differential full-scale input range is 600 mV ${\rm P-P}$ when the FSR pin is low, or 820 mV ${\rm P-P}$ when the FSR pin is high.
-22 23 DCLK_RST+ DCLK_RST- AGND 100 Sample Clock Reset (Input):LVDS A positive pulse on this pin is used to reset and synchronize the DCLK outs of multiple converters.
+18 19 V {IN} + V {IN} - AGND VA AGND VCMO Control from VCMO AGND Signal Input (Input):Analog The differential full-scale input range is 600 mV {P-P} when the FSR pin is low, or 820 mV {P-P} when the FSR pin is high.
+In the Extended Control Mode, FSR is determined by the Full-Scale Voltage Adjust register (address 3h, bits 15:7).
+22 23 DCLK_RST+ DCLK_RST- AGND 100 Sample Clock Reset (Input):LVDS A positive differerntial pulse on these pins is used to reset and synchronize the DCLK outs of multiple converters.
 See Section 1.5 for detailed description.
 When bit 14 in the Configuration Register (address 1h) is set to 1b, these differential DCLK_RST pins are selected.
-7 V {CMO} VA VCMO AC Couple Enable 8 pF Common Mode Voltage (Output):Analog - The voltage output at this pin is required to be the common mode input voltage at V{IN} + and V{IN} - when d.c. coupling is used.
+See also pin 15 description.
+7 V{CMO} V {CMO} AC Couple Enable GND Common Mode Voltage (Output):Analog - The voltage output at this pin is required to be the common mode input voltage at V {IN} + and V {IN} - when d.c. coupling is used.
 This pin should be grounded when a.c. coupling is used at the analog input.
 This pin is capable of sourcing or sinking 100μA and can drive a load up to 80 pF.
 See Section 2.2.

-Pin Functions Pin No. Symbol Equivalent Circuit Description 31 V {BG} Bandgap Output Voltage (Output):Analog - Capable of 100 μA source/sink and can drive a load up to 80 pF.
-126 CalRun V D D D D D D D D D D D D D D D D D D D Calibration Running (Output):LVCMOS - This pin is at a logic high when calibration is running.
+Pin Functio ons Pin No. Symbol Equivalent Circuit Description 31 V {BG} Bandgap Output Voltage (Output):Analog - Capable of 100 μA source/sink and can drive a load up to 80 pF.
+126 CalRun DGND Calibration Running (Output):LVCMOS - This pin is at a logic high while a calibration is running.
 32 R {EXT} VA GND External Bias Resistor Connection Analog - Nominal value is 3.3k-Ohms (±0.1%) to ground.
 See Section 1.1.1.
-34 35 Tdiode_P Tdiode_N Tdiode_P O Temperature Diode Analog - Positive (Anode) and Negative (Cathode) for die temperature measurements.
+34 35 Tdiode_P Tdiode_N Tdiode_P O Temperature Diode Analog - Positive (Anode) and Negative (Cathode).
+These pins may be used for die temperature measurements, however no specified accuracy is implied or guaranteed.
+Noise coupling from adjacent output data signals has been shown to affect temperature measurements using this feature.
 See Section 2.6.2.